by Bimba Shrestha on April 07, 2021

 Fuzzing is different because in this really simplistic model, you’re just running an infinite loop and generating input, generating new test cases and then passing that into your ATI and seeing if it will break.
 So that’s the only difference.
 I just usually think about it as generating test cases, like you can use address sanitizer, or any of the sanitizers with fuzzing, you’re just getting a lot more test cases.
 So there’s random fuzzing, which I talked about, where it’s a pseudo code, you generate some input, you execute it, you try to break the program.

 But then there’s also coverage guided fuzzing, which is what really works.
 Random fuzzing doesn’t really work unless your input space is really tiny.
 With coverage guided fuzzing, the basic gist of what happens is you compile your code with some specific flags, then you choose a random input from a corpus, so you have a data set of input files that are pretty, it’s like a training model, like a training set in a machine learning model, you have a corpus of steps that you initialize your, let’s say your like, the weights in your matrix width, it’s like an analogous thing.
-So if you’re writing, if you were trying to test a json parser, your corpus, which is a bunch of jayson files or things that look like jayson files, it would have files that are non-binary with curly braces and quotation marks.
+So if you’re writing, if you were trying to test a JSON parser, your corpus, which is a bunch of JSON files or things that look like JSON files, it would have files that are non-binary with curly braces and quotation marks.

 So you would pick out a random input from the corpus, you would mutate the input somehow and this is where different fuzzers set themselves apart.
 This is also where you can apply some machine learning, but you can generally do quite well without machine learning with just genetic algorithms that work really well.
 This is a very complicated area that responds to really fancy stuff that people do that usually goes way over my head.
-But you can mutate stuff, you can mutate the input and then after you mutate it, you pass in the mutated input into your program and because you insurmented your code with some flags when you run it, you will actually be able to record how much of your code base you covered in each execution.
+But you can mutate stuff, you can mutate the input and then after you mutate it, you pass in the mutated input into your program and because you instrumented your code with some flags when you run it, you will actually be able to record how much of your code base you covered in each execution.
 So you’ll have some metric of code coverage.
 And you can use that to guide your fuzzing.

 So say you run, you execute this input, this mutated input, you record how much code coverage you had, if there, this is just one method, but if new code paths were discovered in this execution, then you could consider this a good data point and you could add it back into your corpus and then this would just keep going.
 There’s also other stuff you can do, but code coverage, improving code coverage is a good method.
 So you basically have this massive jungle of code paths and you’re just trying to find interesting areas and the more code paths you can find, the more likely you’ll find gruesome bugs.
 That’s the idea at least.
 So that’s coverage guided fuzzing.
 Is there anything else?
 Now we can go back into…